 Looking for a way to spread that gold over your pastures without the worry of reseeding weeds or re-introducing parasites and pathogens?
 Try the Newer Spreader.

 Tired of poop scooping?
 Is it hard on your body?
-Try a manure vacuum!
+Try a manure vacuum.
 Really, there is such a thing!
+The added bonus with a manure vacuum is that it easily breaks down the manure before going into the compost pile.
+This shortens the composting time and takes care of the O2 beast.

 Easily manage all that horse poo through horse manure composting.
 This tip-sheet will help you get going with the best-practices for turning manure into gold in your backyard.
 You will become a member of the SLO Horse News herd where you’ll stay abreast of all the riding activities in our beautiful SLO County.
 Get your Horse Manure Composting Tip Sheet < here.